 - Are there any medications I should take or avoid?

-- How will my treatment plan be developed?
+- How is my treatment plan developed?

-- What are reasonable goals for treatment?
+- What are reasonable goals for my treatment?

 And, if you don’t understand your doctor’s explanation, ask if they can use diagrams or images to help clarify things for you.